YosefLab/Compass/docs_source/source/Compass-Settings.rst

 **\-\-no-reactions**
-   Flag to disable calculation and output of reaction scores in addition to uptake/secretion scores.
+   Flag to disable calculation and output of reaction scores and compute only uptake/secretion scores.